 Outstanding success to TriPollar devices during the June Shopping Festival

-Tens of thousands of devices sold in the first hour of Alibaba's pre-sale campaign led by China's most famous live-streamer Austin Li
+Tens of thousands of devices sold in the first hour of Alibaba's pre-sale campaign led by China's most famous live-streamer Mr. Austin Li

 Jun 17, 2021, 07:31 ET

-TEL AVIV, Israel, June 17, 2021 /PRNewswire/ -- China's most successful live-streamer, Austin Li, led an spectacular pre-sale campaign for Tmall's (Alibaba) 618 June promotion where TriPollar's beauty products, TriPollar Stop VX Gold and TriPollar Stop X Rose, broke sales records in the first hour of the campaign.
+TEL AVIV, Israel, June 17, 2021 /PRNewswire/ -- China's most successful live-streamer, Mr. Austin Li, led an spectacular pre-sale campaign for Tmall's (Alibaba) 618 June promotion where TriPollar's beauty products, TriPollar Stop VX Gold and TriPollar Stop X Rose, broke sales records in the first hour of the campaign.

-"We are excited and grateful to be ranked the number 1 selling brand in Tmall on the first day of the June Promotion," says Mark Rubin, VP Home Use Device Business Unit at Pollogen.
+"We are excited and grateful to be ranked the #1 selling brand in Tmall on the first day of the June Promotion," says Mark Rubin, VP Home Use Device Business Unit at Pollogen.
 "In a pre-sale campaign of just one hour, we ranked 1st in the entire Tmall platform, outperforming every other consumer brand in China".

 The bundle of TriPollar products sold in this June Promotion represents two unique and highly desirable special editions from the TriPollar product range.
-TRIPOLLAR STOP X ROSE and the TriPollar Stop VX Gold - the latest edition from TriPollar –– presents all the benefits of TriPollar Stop VX with luxury that has never been seen before.
+TriPollar Stop X Rose and the TriPollar Stop VX Gold - the latest edition from TriPollar –– presents all the benefits of TriPollar Stop VX with luxury that has never been seen before.
 With 24-carat gold plated electrodes, a gold treatment gel, and a sleek golden cover, this device is indulgence at its best.

-"We are proud to have our products presented by Austin Li," continues Mr. Rubin.
-"As a top social media influencer, with almost 40 million fans on Tik Tok alone, we couldn't hope for a better recommendation and partner Austin Li."
+"We are proud to have our products presented by Mr. Austin Li," continues Mr. Rubin.
+"As a top social media influencer, with almost 40 million fans on Tik Tok alone, we couldn't hope for a better recommendation and partner Mr. Austin Li."

-For additional information about Tripollar devices please visit our website
+For additional information about TriPollar devices please visit our website

 About Pollogen